Acentropinae

 (NCBI-index: 1.594321)

 A species that you often encounter in wetlands is the Ringed China-mark (Parapoynx stratiotata).
 The forewing of the male is whitish with a yellow-brown shading.
 On 2/3, a faded brown cross band can be seen curving around a dark-ringed white spot.
 The male’s hindwing is white with a broken dark band.
 The female is usually larger than the male and has longer wings.
-The female’s forewing is shaded orange-brown, brown, or dark brown with the transverse bands less noticeable.
+The female’s forewing is shaded orange-brown, brown, or dark brown, with the transverse bands less noticeable.
 The dark-ringed white spot is often still visible.
-The hindwing is similar to that of the male but with more brown shading.
-The flying period in one generation is from May to October and the wingspan is 20-24mm for the male and 28-30mm for the female.
+The hindwing is similar to the male but has more brown shading.
+The flying period in one generation is from May to October, and the wingspan is 20-24mm for the male and 28-30mm for the female.
 The larvae feed in an open web in spun leaves.
 Host plant: Canadian Waterweed and Hornwort.
 Dutch name: Krabbenscheermot.
 Frisian name:

 Flying period: